deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "What will they do, crown me the Emperor of Gao and call it a punishment?"
 Regaari scoffed.

 Kirono growled.
 There was a flash of teeth before he restrained himself—in older and less civilized times, that would have inevitably led to a snapping, claw-bearing fight.
-"Your own Brothers and Fathers…" he began--
+"Your own Brothers and Fathers..." he began--

 "Are wrong, Brother."
 Regaari interrupted, ejecting the little crystalline data wafer that Kirono had brought him, and pocketing it.
 "I'm loyal to the clan, but that doesn't mean I have to agree with the Fathers automatically."